The Department of Campus Recreation reports through the Division of Student Affairs and is primarily funded through the Student Activities Fee.

 The outdoor basketball and volleyball courts are located just north of the Softball and Soccer Stadiums and west of Moore-Strong and Weil-Winfield Residence Halls.
 The Irwin Belk Recreation Track begins behind the Student Recreation Center and loops around the outdoor courts and pavilion, which are located behind the soccer stadium.
 Come and experience the park-like setting that’s ideal for students, faculty and staff to relax, play ball, walk or jog and enjoy the pavilion for lunch or a snack.
 The track is open during daylight hours seven days a week.
 The basketball and volleyball courts are lit until 10pm each night.

-Twelve tennis courts with lights for night play are located next to the HHP building and are available to the University community for recreational play evenings and weekends when not being used for academic classes or by the varsity tennis teams.
+Twelve tennis courts with lights for night play are located next to the Coleman Building and are available to the University community for recreational play evenings and weekends when not being used for academic classes or by the varsity tennis teams.

 Six golf practice greens are located on the north side of campus by the Campus Recreation Courts and Irwin Belk Recreation Track.
 This is a great place to sharpen your putting skills before heading to your favorite local golf course.